home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 ### Create the Virtual Machine

 Load the appliance image into your virtual machine hypervisor.
-(Note: You are free to assign as much resources as you wish to the VM, please assign enough based on your add-on needs)
+(Note: You are free to assign as much resources as you wish to the VM, please assign enough based on your add-on needs).

 Minimum recommended assignments: